British Rail Class 444

-The British Rail Class 444 Desiro is a third-rail electric multiple-unit passenger train built by Siemens Transportation Systems in Austria between 2002 and 2004.
+The British Rail Class 444 Desiro (5-DES) is a third-rail electric multiple-unit passenger train built by Siemens Transportation Systems in Austria between 2002 and 2004.
 The Class 444 currently operate on express passenger services for South Western Railway.

 The class first entered service with South West Trains in 2004.

 Description

 Class 444 unit at the Siemens Wildenrath test centre in 2004.

-At the start of the 21st century, as part of its franchise agreement, South West Trains was required to replace the slam-door rolling stock of Classes 411, 412, 421 and 423, which did not meet modern health and safety standards, with new trains by 2005.
+At the start of the 21st century, as part of its franchise agreement, South West Trains was required to replace the slam-door rolling stock of Classes 411, 412, 421 and 423, which were over 40 years old and did not meet modern health and safety standards, with new trains by 2005.
 In April 2001 an order was placed with Siemens for 785 vehicles.
 This was originally to be split as 100 four-car Class 450/0 outer-suburban units, 32 five-car Class 450/2 inner-suburban units, and 45 five-car Class 444 express units.

 The Class 444 fleet was built at Siemens' Vienna plant.
 Before being shipped to Britain via the Channel Tunnel, the trains were extensively tested at Siemens' Wegberg-Wildenrath Test and Validation Centre in Germany.
 This was an attempt to reduce the time taken for new trains to enter service, by ironing out any problems beforehand.
 Many other designs of new train, such as the Alstom-built Class 458 units, had been plagued by problems and poor reliability.
 The Desiro fleet entered service faster than its competitors, but still suffered teething problems.

 Each unit is formed of five cars; a driving motor car at each end and three intermediate trailers.
 One trailer in each unit is provided with two wheelchair spaces and a universally-accessible toilet.

 The units have end-gangways, allowing passengers to move between units when used in multiple.
 Trains are limited to a ten-car length (i.e. two units), as longer trains cannot be accommodated in stations.
 At some stations with particularly short platforms (for example Shawford, in Hampshire), even a single unit of five cars is too long for the platform.
 Passengers used to have to board and alight via a single door opened by the guard, however, since the introduction of automatic selective door operation (ASDO) in early 2015, the computer system works out how many cars to release the doors on.